 The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses for the reporting periods presented.
 Actual results could materially differ from these estimates.
-Significant accounting estimates which are susceptible to change as more information becomes available include allowances for doubtful receivables and advances to suppliers, lower of cost or market charges and other provisions for inventories, valuation of deferred tax assets, accruals of warranty costs, useful lives of property, plant and equipment and recoverability of the carrying value of long-lived assets and assets held-for-sale, impairment of goodwill and intangible assets, valuation of project assets, and valuation of share-based compensation inclusive of forfeiture rates of stock options.
+Significant accounting estimates which are susceptible to change as more information becomes available include allowances for doubtful receivables, advances to suppliers and prepayment for PPE, lower of cost or market charges and other provisions for inventories, valuation of deferred tax assets, accruals of warranty costs, useful lives of property, plant and equipment and recoverability of the carrying value of long-lived assets and assets held-for-sale, impairment of goodwill and intangible assets, valuation of project assets, warrant liability, derivatives and financial instruments.